junobuild/docs/docs/comparison/vs-railway.md

 ## Cost Advantage: Usage Simplicity vs. Predictable Ownership

-Railway’s metered pricing is clear and modern — you pay as your resources grow.
+Railway's metered pricing is clear and modern — you pay as your resources grow.
 But as your project succeeds, costs can rise and remain tied to a commercial cloud platform.

-Juno offers consistent, usage-based pricing in an environment that’s yours.
+Juno offers consistent, usage-based pricing in an environment that's yours.
 You only pay for the resources your app consumes over time — no add-on fees, no tier upgrades, and no platform-driven pricing surprises.

 For projects meant to run and evolve for years, this provides financial stability and confidence.